d12frosted/elpa-mirror/melpa/sis-readme.txt

-This package enables less manual switch for native or OS input source (input method).
+This package Minimize manual input source (input method) switching.

 For more information see the README in the GitHub repo.